Error808/FinanceX/README.md

-# Finance
+# FinanceX
-A stock-trading website.
+A stock-trading application.